 The John Wagner/Ralph Williams Award for Outstanding Thesis is given to the student whose final thesis has been deemed the outstanding thesis for the year.
 This annual award is decided by the Honors Committee and includes a cash prize.

 The Quinn and Wagner awards are announced at the year-end Honors Symposium.

 Each year the Wagner fund awards two or three grants to help English Honors students acquire the materials or experience they need to complete particularly ambitious projects.
 Awards come from a limited pool of approximately $250 and may be used to help support trips to archives or other sites related to students' work; apply early.
 They may also be used to buy books or other materials not easily available but necessary to a given project.
 Applicants must first discuss their applications with the Director of the program.

 Participants in the Creative Writing Sub-concentration are also eligible to achieve Honors.
 For more information on the Creative Writing Sub-Concentration, please click here.

-Students wishing to apply should contact Keith Taylor, in 4179 Angell Hall.
+Students wishing to apply should contact Laurence Goldstein, in 3155 Angell Hall.